akhaten/ComputerVision/README.md

 # Computereagle
-My test about my computer eagle course
+A module for computer vision